fbpx

 Every state, local government, the county requires trucking companies to have the right licenses and permits in place before they start their business,

 On average there are 150,000 filings jurisdictions in the country all with independent requirements.
-The license and permits that apply to your trucking operation depend on your type of service, where you operate your company from.
+The license and permits that apply to your trucking operation depend on your type of service, and where you operate your company from.

 Every owner-operator should determine if the following items are required to run a successful trucking company: